Robust Forecasting using Predictive Generalized Synchronization in Reservoir Computing: Abstract

 \section{Abstract}

-Reservoir computers (RC) are a form of recurrent neural network (RNN) used for forecasting time series data.
-As with all RNNs, selecting the hyperparameters presents a challenge when training on new inputs.
-We present a method based on generalized synchronization (GS) that gives direction in designing and evaluating the architecture and hyperparameters of an RC.
-The `auxiliary method' for detecting GS provides a computationally efficient pre-training test that guides hyperparameter selection.
-Furthermore, we provide a metric for RC using the reproduction of the input system's {\it Lyapunov exponents} that demonstrates robustness in prediction.
+Reservoir computers (RCs) are a class of recurrent neural networks (RNNs) that can be used for forecasting the future of observed time series data.
+As with all RNNs, selecting the hyperparameters in the network to yield excellent forecasting presents a challenge when training on new inputs with new or previously used RCs.
+We analyze a method based on predictive generalized synchronization (PGS) that gives direction in designing and evaluating the architecture and hyperparameters of an RC.
+To determine the occurrences of PGS, we rely on the auxiliary method to provide a computationally efficient pre-training test that guides hyperparameter selection.
+We provide a metric for evaluating the RC using the reproduction of the input system's {\it Lyapunov exponents} that demonstrates robustness in prediction.